CSCfi/csc-user-guide/docs/cloud/index.md

 ### Pouta

-The Pouta service is a cloud computing infrastructure based on the OpenStack Rocky release.
+The Pouta service is a cloud computing infrastructure based on the OpenStack.
 It provides virtual computer hardware platforms, storage and computer network resources.

 If you need a full access to your virtual machines, storage and virtual network devices, choose [Pouta](pouta/).